Amy Bergstraesser '11, Palamountain Scholar and Award Winner

 She organized and led a group of law students to Arizona during her first spring break to do pro bono immigration work at the border.
 That summer, she worked with the victims of human trafficking to solve many of their disparate legal and immigration matters.
 During her second year, she negotiated and drafted contracts for cross-border transactions while training for a triathlon.
 In her last semester of law school, she completed a fellowship at the World Health Organization’s Office of the Legal Counsel in Geneva, Switzerland.

-After graduating from the University of Michigan Law School in May 2016 and passing the bar exam, Amy began pursuing a career in public international law at Ogletree Deakins, a large international law firm, and on weekends provided free legal advice through the American Bar Association for those who can’t afford it.
-She is currently on leave from the law firm, serving two years as an International Fellow for Indiana University’s Office of the Vice President and General Counsel.
-Her work will include negotiating contracts for and setting up gateway offices in several countries around the world, and she hopes to promote greater global understanding and collaboration through developing study and work abroad opportunities around the world.
+After graduating from the University of Michigan Law School in May 2016 and passing the bar exam, Amy began pursuing a career in public international law at Ogletree Deakins, a large international law firm, and on weekends provided free legal advice through the local Bar Association for those who can’t afford it.
+She is currently on leave from the law firm, serving two years as the international fellow for Indiana University’s Office of the Vice President and General Counsel.
+Her work includes negotiating contracts for and setting up gateway offices in several countries around the world, and she hopes to promote greater global understanding and collaboration through developing study and work abroad opportunities.

-“Each exciting opportunity that I have had has a foundation with experiences I had at Skidmore.
-If not for Ben Yelin’s encouragement to run for President of the Skidmore Democrats (a senior while I was a freshman), Professor Ron Seyb’s guidance in navigating my Senate internship, Professor Grace Burton’s course election and life advice, the three study/work abroad opportunities I partook in (Chile, Turkey, and China), and the constant support I still get each day from the lifelong friends I made at Skidmore, I would not be here today.
+“My experiences at Skidmore laid the groundwork for each exciting opportunity that I have had.
+If not for Ben Yelin’s (a senior while I was a freshman) encouragement to run for president of the Skidmore Democrats, Associate Professor Ron Seyb’s guidance in navigating my Senate internship, Associate Professor Grace Burton’s patient course selection and life advice, the three study/work abroad opportunities I partook in (Chile, Turkey, and China), and the constant support I still get each day from the lifelong friends I made at Skidmore, I would not be where I am today.